Alternative recycling options

-The machines that sort and process the materials also become damaged, which creates an inefficiency.
+The machine that sort's and process the materials also become damaged, which creates an inefficiency.

 However, there are alternative recycling options for many items which cannot currently be accepted at kerbside.

-What items can you put in our recycling bins?
+What items can you put in your recycling bins?

 For a full list of items you can and cannot recycle in red and yellow lidded recycling bins please visit what can I put in my recycling boxes and bins?